-Speaking of the Rideau Canal, the best time to skate on it is during Winterlude.
-Winterlude is a 3-week long winter festival that takes place in Ottawa.
+Speaking of the Rideau Canal, the best time to go ice skating on the canal it is during Winterlude.
+Ottawa’s Winterlude is a 3-week long winter festival that takes place in Ottawa.
 Canada’s capital city comes alive with festivities from ice sculpture competitions, nightly entertainment, festive lights, and activities.
 We suggest staying at the Fairmont Chateau Laurier for Winterlude.
 It is truly magical.

 Across the river in Gatineau Quebec, the winter park is in full swing with snow tubing, zip-lining, and giant works of ice art.
 Plus don’t forget the dragon boat races on the frozen Dows Lake.
 Read more: Winterlude Itinerary – The Ultimate Guide to Ottawa

-If you can’t make it to Ottawa this winter, another amazing place to go skating outdoors is along the Ice Trail in Arrowhead Provincial Park.
-The 1.3 km long ice trail weaves through the Muskoka Forest.
+If you can’t make it to Ottawa this winter, another amazing place to go skating outdoors is along the Skate Trail in Arrowhead Provincial Park.
+The 1.3 km long ice trail weaves through the Muskoka Forest in cottage country.
 What is amazing about skating the Muskoka Ice Trail is that you can spend the day enjoying outdoor fun in Arrowhead.
-There’s snow tubing and cross country skiing at Arrowhead as well.
-When visiting Muskoka in winter, stay at Cedar Lodge for a romantic escape or at Deerhurst Resort for a fun for the whole family resort feel.
+There’s snow tubing and cross-country skiing at Arrowhead as well.
+When visiting Muskoka in winter, stay in a cozy cabin at Cedar Lodge for a romantic escape or at Deerhurst Resort for a fun for the whole family resort feel.